chandley/Domination/README.md

 - Can instruct armies to invade countries
 - Can finish turn
 - Getes extra armies, one for each army they control

-###Dice
-- Randomly selects number between 1 and 6
-- One dice per army

-###Army
-- Can beat another army
-- Can lose to another army
-- Only invade country when more then 1 army in the country
-- Belongs to a player

 ###Game
 - Winning army scores higher number on dice role